SickProdigy/minecraft-server/README.md

 - Private Discord Mic Channel (This could get cluttery bad, maybe only offer to VIP Platinum members, which is above VIP-diamond, so only really high rank donators)
 - Private TeamSpeak Mic Channel (same thing applies) Also upgrades on SickGaming Website if they sign up for an account.
 VIP Gold/ VIP Diamond groups with their own custom tutorials and information.

+What you get with minecraft VIP

+GOLD
+5 Land Claims/ Residences
+Can Sell your Residences.
+4 slot Backpack

+Default
+3 Residences
+No BackPack

+Diamond
+10 Land Claims / Residences
+Can Sell Residences